-The Committee assists the Board of Directors in identifying qualified individuals to become Board members and recommending to the Board of Directors the director nominees; develops and recommends to the Board of Directors the Corporate Governance Guidelines applicable to SPX; leads the Board of Directors in its annual review of the Board of Director's performance; makes recommendations to the Board of Directors regarding the compensation of non-management directors; and makes recommendations to the Board of Directors with respect to the assignment of individual directors to various committees.
+The Committee assists the Board of Directors in identifying qualified individuals to become Board members and recommending to the Board of Directors the director nominees; develops and recommends to the Board of Directors our Corporate Governance Guidelines; leads the Board of Directors in its annual review of the Board of Director's performance; makes recommendations to the Board of Directors regarding the compensation of non-employee directors; and makes recommendations to the Board of Directors with respect to the assignment of individual directors to various committees.
 The Committee also approves awards under the 2006 Non-Employee Directors' Stock Incentive Plan, subject to approval by the Board of Directors.
-The Committee has adopted a charter that specifies the composition and responsibilities of the Committee.
-The charter is posted on our website (www.spx.com), under the heading Investor Relations - Corporate Governance and is available to stockholders upon written request made to our Corporate Secretary at the address shown on the cover of this proxy statement.